Monday, January 30, 2012

 6. “Superbowl of Hardcore IV”

-Agnostic Front/Gorilla Biscuits/Sick of it All/Rest in Pieces/
+Agnostic Front/Gorilla Biscuits/Sick of It All/Rest in Pieces/

 Antidote/Supertouch/Vision/SFA/Show of Force/Fit of Anger